-SUNFISH SPECIES (BLUEGILL, GREEN SUNFISH, REDEAR SUNFISH)
+SUNFISH SPECIES (BLUEGILL, REDEAR SUNFISH)

-The mean mercury and PCB concentrations in sunfish species from Lake Chabot were 135 ppb and 5 ppb, respectively.
-Mercury and PCB concentrations for individual sunfish species were as follows, Bluegill (Hg: 81 ppb, PCB: not analyzed), Green Sunfish (Hg: 138 ppb, PCB: 5 ppb), and Redear Sunfish (Hg: 155, PCB: 5 ppb).
-OEHHA recommends a maximum of two servings a week of sunfish species for the sensitive population (women 18 to 45 years and children 1 to 17 years), and a maximum of four servings a week for the general population (women 46 years and older, and men 18 years and older), based on mercury.
-PCBs did not impact advice.
+The mean mercury concentration in sunfish species from Lake Del Valle was 209 ppb.
+The mercury levels in individual sunfish species were 213 ppb (Bluegill) and 205 ppb (Redear Sunfish), respectively.
+Based on the concentration of mercury in these sunfish species, OEHHA recommends a maximum of one serving a week of sunfish species for the sensitive population (women 18 to 45 years and children 1 to 17 years), and a maximum of three servings a week for the general population (women 46 years and older, and men 18 years and older), based on mercury.

 OEHHA has evaluated mercury concentrations in sunfish species in many water bodies in California and has found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
-Therefore, OEHHA extends the consumption advice for sunfish species (Bluegill, Green Sunfish, Redear Sunfish) to other sunfish species, including Pumpkinseed.
+Therefore, OEHHA extends the consumption advice for sunfish species (Bluegill, Redear Sunfish) to other sunfish species, including Green Sunfish and Pumpkinseed.